What is open-heart surgery?

 • Multidisciplinary approach: Our surgeons and interventional cardiologists work together in our state-of-the-art hybrid operating rooms performing open-heart and catheter-based treatments at the same time, if necessary.

 • Dedicated cardiac operating rooms: Our state-of-the-art cardiac operating suites offer the latest technologies.
-We offer dedicated hybrid operating rooms with advanced imaging capabilities that enable your care team to perform catheter-based procedures and traditional operations in one room at one time.
+We offer dedicated hybrid operating rooms with advanced imaging capabilities that enable your care team to perform catheter-based procedures and traditional operations in one room at a time.

-• Care across your community: Penn Medicine has cardiology practices throughout the region allowing convenient consultations, second opinions and pre- and post-operative care close to home.
+• Care across your community: Penn Medicine has cardiology practices throughout the region allowing convenient consultations, second opinions, and pre- and post-operative care close to home.